 Here’s how they compare on the following characteristics:

 - Titles or graphics

-Now that you have the know-how to create and edit incredible videos, you can start acing your Facebook ads.
+Now that you have the know-how to create and edit incredible videos, you can now ace your Facebook ads.
 Just practice a lot and don’t lose heart, especially when you’re just starting out.